 Victoria Price brings her unique story to the national and international stage as an author, inspirational speaker, blogger, designer, artist & art consultant, and interspiritual & interfaith minister.

 Following in her father's footsteps, Victoria has become a popular speaker on inspirational topics ranging from the daily practice of joy, how finding your magic word can change your life, living your legacy of yes, facing our fears and transforming your life through Love-based practices, and making peace with our past stories to expand our creative futures.
 She also gives talks about the role of the arts in society, as well as the life of her famous father, Vincent Price, and a range of topics on interior & industrial design.

 In 2012, Victoria was invited to be a TedX speaker, giving the talk, Tell Me What Do You Have in the House.
 Over the past fifteen years, Victoria has spoken around the world to audiences, who have enjoyed her ease, erudition, and inspiration in sharing her enthusiasm for living a joy-filled life.

 Victoria's popular blog, Daily Practice of Joy, chronicles the journey back to joy which began in 2011 -- the year in which the world celebrated the 100th birthday of her father, Vincent Price, with Vincentennial celebrations around the globe.

 In 2016, after living in Santa Fe, New Mexico, for a quarter century, Victoria embarked on an ongoing journey of intentional homelessness.
-She captures images of her adventures on the road on her website, This One Brave Life.
-She is also active on social media, sharing her photos and experiences -- on Facebook, Instagram, Twitter, and Pinterest -- as @imvictoriaprice.
+Referring to herself as HomeFree, Victoria captures her adventures on social media, sharing her photos and experiences -- on Facebook, Instagram, Twitter, and Pinterest -- as @imvictoriaprice.

 Growing up in Hollywood as the daughter of actor and art collector Vincent Price and designer Mary Grant Price, Victoria took inspiration from her parents in developing a successful career in interior design.
 Melding her vibrant contemporary design aesthetics with her extensive knowledge of the visual arts Victoria seamlessly blends modern and historic, regional and international, ethnographic and urban styles to create unique living and working environments throughout the United States..